A few months ago, out of curiosity, I decided to look up the cash price of our upcoming honeymoon flights.

 That’s it for this intro to travel hacking post!

 So let’s hear it!
-Do you travel hack?
+Do you use travel rewards?
 If not, what questions do you have about it?